wp-plugins/peepso-core/readme.txt

 * Impr PeepSo Avatars outside of PeepSo.
 * Fix Blog posts showing under profile sub-pages.
 * Fix Remove "view profile" link from blocked users listing.
-* Fix Logging in from PeepSo Me widget with wrong credentials doesn"t provide feedback to user.
+* Fix Logging in from PeepSo Me widget with wrong credentials doesn't provide feedback to user.
 * Fix Powered by PeepSo Showing more than once.
 * Fix Likes rating setting fixed for profiles.
-* Fix PeepSo overriding themes" styles outside of PeepSo.
+* Fix PeepSo overriding themes' styles outside of PeepSo.
 * Fix Avatar should NOT change until "done" is clicked.
 * Fix Uploaded avatars not contained by the wrapper.
 * Fix Vimeo videos not playing inline on stream.